space-wizards/docs/src/en/space-station-14/departments/service/proposals/hydro-rework.md

 ### Odds revealed
 The rarer/move powerful chemicals currently available on the mutation list can either be moved to the high-risk set, or added to it with much better odds.
 Here are the odds of getting one of the rarest chemicals (omnizine):
-* Getting the 'new chemical' mutation is 0.018% per mutation severity
+* Getting the 'new chemical' mutation is 7.2% per mutation severity
 * Getting the rarest set of chemicals picked is 5%
 * Getting the chemical you want on that set is 17%.
-* For 1u of mutagen, your odds of getting Omnizine added to the produce is 0.000153%
+* For 1u of mutagen, your odds of getting Omnizine added to the produce is 0.00062%
-* For a whole bottle of unstable mutagen (30u), which in the system ends up being 6 checks of x5 base chance, those odds jump to 0.0046% per bottle.
-You need about 200 whole bottles to have a 1% chance of getting your choice of the rarest chemical in the normal mutation list right now.
-You can expect to see it once every ~600,000u of mutagen used in botany.
+* For a whole bottle of unstable mutagen (30u), which in the system ends up being 6 checks of x5 base chance, those odds jump to 0.8% per bottle of getting your choice of the rarest chemical in the normal mutation list right now.
+You can expect to see it once every ~120 bottles (~4,000u) of unstable mutagen used in botany

-The high-risk mutation path should certainly have better chances of rare/powerful chemicals that that.
+The odds of getting a mutation with 1u (a drop of unstable mutagen, or typical Left4Zed use) is below:
+* 1 bit: .4% (consume gasses)
+* 2 bits: .7% (sentient)
+* 4 bits: 1.4% (exude gasses)
+* 5 bits: 1.8% (tolerance changes)
+* 10 bits: 3.6% (change species, kudzu, and 'fun' mutations)
+* 20 bits: 7.2% (change chemicals)
+* 30 bits: 10.9% (unviable)

-And for reference, here's the odds of getting each possible current mutation if you dump 30u of unstable mutagen (6 checks at 5 severity) into one tray:
+And for reference, here's the odds of getting each possible current mutation at least once if you dump 30u of unstable mutagen (6 checks at 5 severity) into one tray:
-* 69.5% (stat changes, per stat)
+* 1 bit: 10% (consume gasses)
+* 2 bits: 19% (sentient)
+* 4 bits: 36% (exude gasses)
-* 43.2% (tolerance changes, per tolerance)
+* 5 bits: 43.2% (tolerance changes)
-* 19.7% (change species and 'fun' mutations)
+* 10 bits: 69% (change species, kudzu, and 'fun' mutations)
-* 10.3% (consume gasses)
-* 2.7% (exude gasses)
-* 1.07% (ligneous, kudzu, screaming, harvest type)
-* 0.53% (change chemicals)
+* 20 bits: 93% (change chemicals)
-* 0.36% (unviable)
+* 30 bits: 99% (unviable)

-I do not offer a suggestion on the 'correct' odds of what mutations should be on either the normal or high-risk table.
+I do not offer a suggestion on the 'correct' odds of what mutations should be on either the normal or high-risk table at this point.
 But now we can actually discuss the odds since they are no longer hidden behind 2 steps of bit-thermometer logic.

 ## Interconnections